hbkworld/open-api-tutorials/tutorials/programmers_toolbox.md

 ## Front-panel LED's

 The Status LED immediately below the module display turns red if an error occurs during a measurement, such as data loss due to a bad network connection, or the SD card filling up.
-Overload and other signal-related errors are reported through the circular LED's-

-The circular LED on each channel is used to indicate a variety of information:
+The circular LED's on the connectors are used to indicate various conditions relating to each individual channel:

 Colour | Meaning
 --- | ---